nyunAI/nyuntam-vision/README.md

 For complete documentation of nyuntam-vision, visit [nyun docs](https://github.com/nyun-docs).

-Here is the formatted section for the acknowledgments and citations:

 ## Acknowledgments and Citations

 This repository utilizes various state-of-the-art methods and algorithms developed by the research community.
 We acknowledge the following works that have contributed to the development and performance of the Nyuntam suite: